 Grayburn and Gibson’s project, “Modeling Power and Pilgrimage in Medieval Orkney,” reckons with geographic scale as it seeks to analyze the architectural landscape across a chain of scattered islands, in many cases with incomplete physical remains.
 The team is combining digital methods with material evidence and textual sources such as the Orkneyinga Saga, a literary work on the history of the islands, to reconstruct a large number of sites and gain a more comprehensive understanding of the region’s complex economic and political systems.

-Interface for DECIMA shows list for selecting layers (1561 Residential and 1551 Residential are checked) at left, overlaid on a bird's-eye view of map with sections highlighted.
+The interface for DECIMA shows a list for selecting layers ("1561 Residential" and "1551 Residential" are checked) at left overlaid on a bird's-eye view of a map with sections highlighted in blue and orange lines and dots.

 The scale of the project is vast.
 Users of the map can zoom into individual buildings to discover individual data points such as household size or occupation.
 They can also design queries of the data set that can track changes over time in property value or population across the entire city.